When is flu season expected to reach its peak?

 What should you do if you are showing those symptoms?

 At the onset of symptoms, it is important to see your healthcare provider for testing and treatment.
 Antiviral medications may be a treatment option but are most effective if started within the first 48 hours after symptom onset.
-Some individuals are at higher risk for complications if infected by the flu and treatment varies depending on these such factors.
+Some individuals are at higher risk for complications if infected by the flu and treatment varies depending on these factors.
 Symptomatic therapies including fever reducers, adequate hydration and rest are also vital components of flu treatment.

 What flu vaccines are recommended this season?

-There are several flu vaccines available including inactivated influenza vaccine, recombinant influenza vaccine and the live attenuated influenza vaccine.
+There are several flu vaccines available including the inactivated influenza vaccine, recombinant influenza vaccine and the live attenuated influenza vaccine.
 Afluria, Fluzone and Fluad are trivalent vaccines (protect against three different flu viruses).
 Quadrivalent vaccines (protect against four different flu viruses) include Afluria Quadrivalent, Fluarix, FluLaval and Fluzone Quadrivalent.
 Different flu shots are approved for different age groups.

 What’s the difference between a cold and the flu?

 The common cold and the flu are both respiratory illnesses and may have similar symptoms but are caused by different viruses.
 Flu symptoms are usually more severe as are complications of the flu such as pneumonia and other secondary bacterial infections.